go-vela/community/proposals/2024/10-01_projektor_integration.md

 - **Access and Retrieval**: Provide a straightforward API for storing and retrieving artifacts, ensuring easy access from Vela’s user interface and other tools.
 - **Scalability**: Enable seamless scalability to accommodate growing amounts of test data over time.
 - **Data Retention Policies**: Implement retention policies to manage the lifecycle of stored artifacts, ensuring that outdated data is archived or deleted as necessary.
-### 5. Slack Integration
+### 5. Slack Integration (Feature Flag)
-To keep teams informed about test results in real-time, Go-Vela will include integration with Slack.
+To keep teams informed about test results in real-time, Go-Vela will include integration with Slack as a feature flag.
 This feature will notify designated channels or users about the outcomes of test runs and any significant changes in test performance.
 #### Notification Features
 - **Test Result Notifications**: Send messages to a specified Slack channel with a summary of test results, including the number of tests run, passed, failed, and any relevant error messages.
 - **Flaky Test Alerts**: Notify teams when flaky tests are detected, prompting investigation and resolution.